TIJ supports using the ICCS for classifying types of crimes

 The International Classification of Crime for Statistical Purposes (ICCS) developed by the United Nations Office on Drugs and Crime (UNDOC) and verified in 2015 is a tool for classifying categories of criminal offences and justice officials at every rank.
 The ICCS can be applied to raising the proficiency in collecting data and in following the 2030 Sustainable Development Goals (SDGs) in justice-related aspects.

-Professor Dr. Kittipong stated regarding the ICCS that TIJ perceives that that the ICCS is beneficial for Thailand’s justice system as a referred standard for classifying categories of crimes for every institution.
+Prof. Dr. Kittipong Kittayarak, Executive Director of the TIJ, stated regarding the ICCS that TIJ perceives that the ICCS is beneficial for Thailand’s justice system as a referred standard for classifying categories of crimes for every institution.
 It can help those that do not have prior legal knowledge.
 In addition to public data, the ICCS can be referred to in social science research and surveys concerning issues on crimes.
 The ICCS can also be referred to in collecting data on the private sector in helping victims of crimes or any organizations that promote human rights.

 During the seminar, experts from concerned organizations and sectors participated in exchanging opinions on different topics, such as the benefit of the ICCS and the development of databases on Thailand’s justice system, the importance of the ICCS to the administration of the SDGs, the application of the ICCS in research and the undertakings of the civil sector, the use of potential databases, the benefits of the ICCS for lawyers and the development of laws, as well as the demonstration of using the ICCS.